ttkorhonen/myDocument/docs/genericdocs/EPICS_Intro.rst

 -  Alarm Handler.
 General-purpose alarm handler driven by an alarm configuration file.

--  Sequencer: Runs in an IOC to implement state machines.
+-  :doc:`Sequencer <sequencer:Introduction>` : Runs in an IOC to implement state machines.

 -  Archiver Appliance: Collects data from EPICS servers (CA,PVA) and stores the data in time-series files so that they can be later